Aloha Saturday Night, Interview Sunday

 From the Long Beach Post

-The post Long Beach plans to sell ads on its lifeguard towers appeared first on Long Beach Post News.
+The post Long Beach begins building fence around Billie Jean King Library in downtown appeared first on Long Beach Post News.

-The post California rejects Trump administration demand to ban transgender athletes appeared first on Long Beach Post News.
+The post Lawmakers tried to kill California’s online community college.
+Now it’s growing rapidly appeared first on Long Beach Post News.